microsoft/MassMailingPaaSOnPremConnector/README.md

 # ACS On-Prem Connector

-This is the the Azure Communication Services (ACS) On-Premises Connector which through a Transport Agent for Microsoft Exchange Server allows ACS-incompatible devices such as the ones not capable of authenticating via Username and Password, those relying on IP-based authentication, those reloant on Certiicate Authentication, or other authentication mechanisms to leverage ACS.
+This is the the Azure Communication Services (ACS) On-Premises Connector which through a Transport Agent for Microsoft Exchange Server allows ACS-incompatible devices such as the ones not capable of authenticating via Username and Password, those relying on IP-based authentication, those reliant on Certificate Authentication, or other authentication mechanisms to leverage ACS.

-To procide this functionality, Microsoft Exchange will act as a bridge between the devices/applications ans ACS, intercepting messages during transport and re-routing the same to ACS.
+To provide this functionality, Microsoft Exchange will act as a bridge between the devices/applications and ACS, intercepting messages during transport and re-routing the same to ACS.
 This, practically, is an implementation of what is commonly referred as "Conditional Routing".

+If Conditional Routing is not required, and all the traffic traversing the messaging infrastructure has to be relayed to Azure Communication Services Email, then the usage of the ACS On-Premises Connector might not be necessary and the solution can be implemented directly with Microsoft Exchange (or any other Mail Transport Server) by setting ACS as the downstream smart-host on the MTA directly.

 ## Documentation